Power Spectra of JWST Images of Local Galaxies: Searching for Disk Thickness: Power Spectra of NGC 5236, NGC 4449, and NGC 5068

 \section{Power Spectra of NGC 5236, NGC 4449, and NGC 5068}

 A closer galaxy will have better spatial resolution than NGC 628.
 In the FEAST program, there is also the barred galaxy NGC 5236 at 4.66 Mpc \citep{tully13} and the dwarf galaxy NGC 4449 at 4.27 Mpc \citep{tully13} in $5.6\mu$m and $7.7\mu$m passbands.
-PHANGS-JWST \citep{lee23} has another relatively close dwarf galaxy, NGC 5068 at 5.2 Mpc, that has data at $10\mu$m and $21\mu$m.
+PHANGS-JWST \citep{lee23} has another relatively close dwarf galaxy, NGC 5068 at 5.2 Mpc \citep{anand21,leroy21} that has data at $10\mu$m and $21\mu$m.

-Scan directions through the $5.6\mu$m image of NGC 5236 are shown in Figure \ref{fig:5236image}, with scan numbers 500, 1000, 1500, etc, drawn as blue lines.
-The average intensities, rms values, and 50-PS average slopes are in Figure \ref{fig:slope5236} for $5.6\mu$m and $7.7\mu$m.
+Scan directions through the $5.6\mu$m image of NGC 5236 are shown in Fig.~\ref{fig:5236image}, with scan numbers 500, 1000, 1500, etc, drawn as blue lines.
+The average intensities, rms values, and 50-PS average slopes are in Fig.~\ref{fig:slope5236} for $5.6\mu$m and $7.7\mu$m.
 This galaxy has a bright central region at both wavelengths where the PS slopes become steeper as a result of the exponential disk.
-Figures \ref{fig:ps5236_560_all} and \ref{fig:ps5236_770_all} in the Appendix show the 50-PS averages.
+Figs.~\ref{fig:ps5236_560_all} and \ref{fig:ps5236_770_all} show the 50-PS averages.
 There are few bright star forming regions that produce flat PS, and there is no systematic evidence for a kink in the PS indicative of disk thickness.

-Figure \ref{fig:4449image} shows NGC 4449 at $5.6\mu$m with minor and major axis scan directions to make PS with two different scan lengths (the blue lines are scan numbers 500, 1000, 1500, etc.).
+Fig.~\ref{fig:4449image} shows NGC 4449 at $5.6\mu$m with minor and major axis scan directions to make PS with two different scan lengths (the blue lines are scan numbers 500, 1000, 1500, etc.).
 Figures \ref{fig:slope4449_minor} and \ref{fig:slope4449_major} show average intensities, rms values, and large-scale slopes for these two scan directions, respectively.
-A bright source indicated by the red circle in Figure \ref{fig:4449image} corresponds to the intensity peaks and slopes indicated by dashed lines and red circles in Figures \ref{fig:slope4449_minor} and \ref{fig:slope4449_major}.
-Again, the large scale slope of the PS is close to 0 for the scan with the bright point-like source, and the PS get steeper through the central regions, which correspond to the range between scans 500 and 1000 for both scan directions.
+A bright source indicated by the red circle in Fig.~\ref{fig:4449image} corresponds to the intensity peaks and slopes indicated by dashed lines and red circles in Figures \ref{fig:slope4449_minor} and \ref{fig:slope4449_major}.
+Again, the large scale slope of the PS is close to 0 for the scan with the bright point-like source, and the PS get steeper through the central regions.